taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/02-basics.md

 }
 ~~~~~~~~

-The book already discussed the `ADD_TODO` action type and its functionality.
+The book already discussed the `TODO_ADD` action type and its functionality.
 It simply concats a new todo item to the previous list of todo items.
-But what about the `TOGGLE_TODO` functionality?
+But what about the `TODO_TOGGLE` functionality?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~
 function reducer(state, action) {
   switch(action.type) {
-    case 'ADD_TODO' : {
+    case 'TODO_ADD' : {
 # leanpub-start-insert
       return state.concat(action.todo);
 # leanpub-end-insert
     }
-    case 'TOGGLE_TODO' : {
+    case 'TODO_TOGGLE' : {
 # leanpub-start-insert
     todo.id === action.todo.id
       ?
 Object.assign({}, todo, { completed: !todo.completed })